mozilla/glean/docs/appendix/glossary.md

 The measurement window of a ping is the time frame in which metrics are being actively gathered for it.

-The measurement window start time is the moment the previous ping gets collected.
-Once the previous ping is collected, new metrics that are recorded will be part of the current ping.
+The measurement window start time is the moment the previous ping is submitted.
+In the absence of a previous ping, this time will be the time the application process started.

-The measurement window end time is the moment the current ping gets collected.
-Any new metric recorded will be part of the next ping, so this pings measurement window is over.
+The measurement window end time is the moment the current ping gets submitted.
+Any new metric recorded after submission will be part of the next ping, so this pings measurement window is over.

 ## This Week in Glean (TWiG)